lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 method.

-Besides a method name string, $method can also be an Inline::Lua::Function (or even any other callable perl object) which will be called directly instead of retrieving the method by name from the table.
-Passing a Callable directly is mainly intended to allow a method to be looked up before hand to skip the table key lookup, value return, and associated marshalling overhead of .dispatch without rearranging the calling code by allowing method names and method objects to be used interchangably.
+Besides a method name string, $method can also be an Inline::Lua::Function (or even any other Perl Callable object) which will be called directly instead of retrieving the method by name from the table.
+Passing a Callable directly is mainly intended to allow a method to be looked up before hand to skip the table key lookup, value return, and associated marshalling overhead of .invoke without rearranging the calling code by allowing method names and method objects to be used interchangably.

-Since it is ubiquitous in Perl 6 to expose attributes via accessors, calling .dispatch with the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
+Since it is ubiquitous in Perl 6 to expose attributes via accessors, calling .invoke with the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
 When acting as an accessor, @args is ignored.

 If it is intended to retrieve an Inline::Lua::Function object rather than calling it, :!call can be passed.
 This also applies to ordinary-looking "$table.attr" method calls.
-This is also necessary to call non-method functions in a table, since .dispatch will pass the table itself as the first argument whether the function is actually a method or not, because there is no reliable way to tell the difference in Lua.
+This is also necessary to call non-method functions in a table, since .invoke will pass the table itself as the first argument whether the function is actually a method or not, because there is no reliable way to tell the difference in Lua.
 To ensure a function is not called, you can also access the function via a hash subscript instead of a method call on the same object, which always returns the value, function or otherwise.